 Traverse the 529-mile coastline of Maine along scenic U.S. Route 1.
-In the summer, this dazzling highway can turn into more of a parking lot than a drive, but along the way you come across dozens of small towns bathed in the beauty of the coast as well as antique shops, lighthouses and Maine lobster galore.
+When the weather's nice, this dazzling highway can turn into more of a parking lot than a drive, but along the way you cross dozens of small towns to stop at, bathed in the beauty of the coast as well as antique shops, lighthouses and Maine lobster galore that will keep you entertained for a summer soiree.

 U.S. Route 1 Map